Get a full overview on good and bad options for redeeming United miles, including Saver and Everyday Awards, travel, merchandise and more.

 If you visit the United MileagePlus website, you’ll find a sprawling list of options for redeeming your United miles.

 If you want to keep things simple for yourself, Saver Awards are generally the best way to go with United miles.
-However, if you need to burn up your miles and you can’t muster the minimum of 8,000 miles required for a Saver redemption, you have a few other good options that require a small number of miles (as well as a lot of very poor options).
+However, you have a few other good options that require a small number of miles (as well as a lot of very poor options).

 Why should you get this card?